gem/oq-irmt-qgis/README.md

 On Microsoft Windows, QGIS includes all the software dependencies needed by the plugin.

-On macOS and Linux, please make sure that [Scipy](https://www.scipy.org/install.html) and [Matplotlib](https://matplotlib.org/users/installing.html) with Qt5 backend are installed.
+On macOS and Linux, please make sure that [Matplotlib](https://matplotlib.org/users/installing.html) with Qt5 backend is installed.
 On macOS, please also make sure that [Pillow](https://pillow.readthedocs.io/en/stable/installation.html) is installed.